KavyaSriArroju/UMBC-DATA606-Capstone/docs/report.md

 # 2. Background

-Electricity demand forecasting is an important problem in energy management and smart grid systems.
-Power companies need accurate predictions of electricity consumption in order to balance electricity generation and demand efficiently.
-Incorrect predictions may lead to higher operational costs, energy wastage, or even power outages.
+Forecasting electricity demand is a crucial issue in energy management and smart grid systems.
+Power companies are required to have accurate forecasts of electricity consumption to be able to efficiently balance the generation and demand for electricity.
+Inaccurate forecasts may result in increased operational costs, waste of energy, and the potential for interruptions in service.

-Electricity usage changes continuously throughout the day depending on human activities, weather conditions, seasonal effects, and industrial operations.
-Because of these changing patterns, forecasting electricity demand becomes a complex time-series prediction problem.
+Electricity demand is continuously changing during the day due to human activities, weather conditions, a variety of seasonal effects, and industrial processes.
+Therefore, due to these changing patterns, predicting electricity demand becomes a complex forecasting problem that can be treated as a time-series prediction problem.

-The goal of this project is to use machine learning techniques to predict hourly electricity demand using historical electricity load data from the PJM Interconnection region in the United States.
-In addition to prediction modeling, an interactive Streamlit dashboard was developed for visualization and monitoring of electricity demand patterns and prediction results.
+The purpose of this project is to predict hourly electricity demand by using machine learning approaches to analyze historical electricity load data from the PJM Interconnection region of the U.S. Another product of this project is a Streamlit dashboard for users to visualize electricity demand patterns and make real-time predictions.
 ---

 # 3. Data Sources

-The dataset used in this project is the **PJM Hourly Energy Consumption Dataset** obtained from Kaggle.
+The data used in this project is the PJM Hourly Energy Consumption Dataset from Kaggle.

 Dataset Source:
 https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption

-The dataset contains hourly electricity load data collected from the PJM Interconnection power grid region.
-The data spans from approximately 2002 to 2018 and contains around 145,000 observations.
+This hourly energy consumption dataset reports on the hourly energy consumption data (electricity load) from the PJM Interconnection region of the U.S. The hourly energy consumption dataset consists of approximately 145,000 observations that cover roughly from 2002 to 2018.

 The original dataset file used in this project is: